Posts Tagged ‘Green Emporium’

 The lineup will include How to Succeed in Business without Really Trying (1967; star Robert Morse will co-host the TCM evening!), the 2006 documentary Heart & Soul: The Music of Frank Loesser, and several other films.

-One of them, the 1943 picture Thank Your Lucky Stars, features Bette Davis singing (!) the first Loesser song I ever performed, “They’re Either Too Young or Too Old.”
+Although there are several gems to choose from I wish one of the films were Hollywood Canteen (1944), which features Bette Davis singing (!) the first Loesser song I ever performed, “They’re Either Too Young or Too Old.”

 I couldn’t dream of emulating La Bette’s perfect diction.
 On the other hand, I can of course sing rings around her.